 First of all, let’s learn two basic optimization terms:

 Keywords are exactly what their name says - key words somebody uses to find the information they are looking for.

 Besides quality and relevant content, search engines appreciate fresh information.
-It gives them a signal that you are on top of your niche and that you want to keep your readers up to date.
+It gives them a signal that you are on top of your niche and that you want to keep your readers up-to-date.
 High rankings will be your reward, and you won’t even have to spend any budget to accomplish this.

 If you have any previous experience with search engine optimization, then you probably know that keywords used to be the most important part of optimization.
 Nowadays, the situation has changed.

-Due the algorithm changes by Google, keywords no longer have the same power.
+Due the algorithm alterations by Google, keywords no longer have the same power.
 If you do not have great content, there is no keyword that will help you achieve your goals nor rank well.
 In fact, Google punishes everyone who exploits keywords.

 When writing a meta description that will be seen by potential visitors, there are a few things to keep in mind: